 Farmers who are sole proprietors must file Schedule F

-Self-employed farmers report income and expenses from their farming businesses on Schedule F, unlike other sole proprietors who would file Schedule C. Completing Schedule F involves some calculations, subtracting your expenses from your revenues.
-This ultimately produces your taxable income, which is then transferred to Form 1041.
+Completing Schedule F involves some calculations.
+You must subtract your expenses from your revenues.
+This ultimately produces your taxable income, which is then transferred to Form 1040.

 Schedule F is subject to a few unique rules.

 Who's a Farmer?